gauenk/stnls/README.md

 requires tons of GPU memory.
-This code base provides differentiable, patch-based, batch-friendly (or video friendly) CUDA operations within Pytorch to allow for the following pseudo-code,
+This code base provides differentiable, patch-based, batch-friendly (or video friendly) CUDA operations within Pytorch to place a cap on the memory requirement using the following pseudo-code,

 ```python